vedidev/android-profile/README.md

                  android:name="com.soomla.SoomlaApp">
     ```

 1. Initialize `Soomla` with a secret that you chose to encrypt the user data.
-(For those who came from older versions, this should be the same as the old "customSec"):
+(For those who came from older versions, this should be the same as the old "custom secret"):

     ```Java
      Soomla.initialize("[YOUR CUSTOM GAME SECRET HERE]");